Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Paula Weston

-This mollusk also has a complex system for pushing its body through the water, and also has amazing ability stay on the surface of the water (the buoyancy of the sea cuttlefish can be compared to the buoyancy of submarines).
+This mollusk also has a complex system for pushing its body through the water, and also has amazing ability stay on the surface of the water (the buoyancy of sea cuttlefish can be compared to the buoyancy of submarines).
 This mollusk also has a sharp ‘beak-shaped proboscis’, with which it cuts the body of its prey as if with scissors.
-And so he can successfully use his tentacles to 'cut' meat.
+And therefore, he can successfully use his tentacles to ‘cut’ meat.

-The evolution of the cuttlefish?
-Worth thinking again.
+Evolution of cuttlefish?
+It's worth thinking again.

 Type: Mollusca